A Peek Into The Markets: U.S. Stock Futures Signal Higher Start On Wall Street

 Pre-open movers

 U.S. stock futures traded higher in early pre-market trade.
-The Labor Department's JOLTS report for October is schedule for release at 10:00 a.m.
+The Empire State manufacturing index for December is schedule for release at 8:30 a.m.
+ET, while data on industrial production for November will be released at 9:15 a.m.
 ET.

-Oil prices traded lower as Brent crude futures fell 0.21 percent to trade at $63.27 per barrel, while US WTI crude futures dropped 0.47 percent to trade at $57.09 a barrel.
+Oil prices traded higher as Brent crude futures rose 0.38 percent to trade at $63.55 per barrel, while US WTI crude futures rose 0.67 percent to trade at $57.42 a barrel.
+The Baker Hughes North American rig count report for the latest week is schedule for release at 1:00 p.m.
+ET.

 A Peek Into Global Markets

-European markets were mostly lower today, with the Spanish Ibex Index falling 0.19 percent, STOXX Europe 600 Index slipping 0.02 percent and German DAX 30 index falling 0.05 percent.
-The UK's FTSE index was trading higher by 0.44 percent, while French CAC 40 Index fell 0.13 percent.
+European markets were lower today, with the Spanish Ibex Index falling 0.26 percent, STOXX Europe 600 Index declining 0.42 percent and German DAX 30 index falling 0.30 percent.
+The UK's FTSE index was trading lower by 0.03 percent, while French CAC 40 Index fell 0.44 percent.

-In Asian markets, Japan’s Nikkei Stock Average rose 0.56 percent, Hong Kong’s Hang Seng Index gained 1.14 percent, China’s Shanghai Composite Index climbed 0.98 percent and India’s BSE Sensex gained 0.62 percent.
+In Asian markets, Japan’s Nikkei Stock Average fell 0.62 percent, Hong Kong’s Hang Seng Index dropped 0.19 percent, China’s Shanghai Composite Index dipped 0.80 percent and India’s BSE Sensex dropped 0.65 percent.

 Broker Recommendation